Does a home warranty cover appliances?

 Why Cinch Home Services?

 Unlike many other home warranty companies, Cinch Home Services offers comprehensive coverage for your appliances and built-in systems.
 Our staff is knowledgeable about what your coverage can do for you, and our technicians are fast.
-Cinch also covers components and parts and provides a free water sensor as well as a credit for A/C and fridge filters.
+Cinch also covers components and parts, provides $50 in green rewards to purchase green and energy efficient products as well as a $25 credit to use toward filters for your A/C unit or refrigerator.

 Before you buy, try to narrow down a home coverage checklist so you have a good idea of the value and types of coverage you need.
 For financial predictability and peace of mind, a home warranty with Cinch will ensure your appliances and built-in home systems stay intact.